-Problem: Measure diameter threads and geometric features of a large turned part with a high resolution.
+Problem: Measure diameters, threads, and geometric features of a large turned part with a high resolution.

-Challenges: The parts to be inspected are too large to resolve to features with the necessary resolution with conventional single image inspection.
-Only measuring one side of the part will not be able to give full information.
+Challenges: The parts to be inspected are too large to resolve to features with the necessary resolution with conventional vision inspection.
+Only measuring one side of the part will not be able to provide full part information.

 Solution: Aligning two separate imaging systems allows for high resolution of each side of the part, while being able to determine cross sectional diameter information.
 This device allows for the measurement of the threads, diameters, heights, radii, and shape warping.
 This measurement technique allows for parts of any diameter to be measured with a tolerance of 0.0001".

 Challenges: Obstructions of various size need to be detected anywhere within the coil pin.
 Conventional imaging systems do not have the depth of focus to to resolve small obstructions across the length of the pin.
 Cross sectional imaging down the length of the pin would takes too long and has diffraction issues.

 Solution: A near collimated laser, used as the illumination source, allows for the detection of 0.010" obstructions anywhere along a 3" length.
 The imaging system can then use single shot measurements for sorting, allowing for a fast sorting process.